Exercises – Short Day#

 Question b#

-1. \(M(f)=\mathrm e^{t}\).
+1. \(M(f)=\mathrm e^{t}\),

-2. \(M(f)=t\).
+2. \(M(f)=t\),

 3. \(M(f)=\mathrm e^{-t}\).

-Exercise 5: Injective Linear Maps#
+Exercise 6: Examples of Linear Maps#